 This next set of projection charts compare the Market Value of Assets (green line) and the actuarial or smoothed value of assets (gold line) to the System's Entry Age Normal actuarial liability (gray bars).
-In addition, at the top of each chart, we show the System's funded ratio (ratio of actuarial value of assets to actuarial liability).
+In addition, at the top of each chart, we show the System's funded ratio (ratio of Actuarial Value of Assets to actuarial liability).
 The projections assume that the actuarially determined contributions, as shown in the previous charts, are made each year.
 The years shown in the chart signify the valuation date as of October 1.

-Baseline 7.50% return
+Baseline Returns of 7.50%

-Assuming that the System earns the assumed investment rate of 7.50%, the funded ratio will steadily increase from 80% to 89% during the 20-year period.
+Assuming that the System earns the assumed investment rate of 7.50%, the funded ratio will steadily increase from 78% to 89% during the 20-year period.